top of page

 • Strengthen the region’s resiliency by growing domestic manufacturing and assembly and piloting new technologies for decarbonizing the built environment

-• Create a strong, reliable regional supply chain for products that support healthy, high-performing buildings (i.e., homes, schools, businesses, and cultural institutions)
+• Create a strong, reliable regional supply chain for smart products that support healthy, high-performing buildings (i.e., homes, schools, businesses, and cultural institutions)

 • Create an innovative economy that is intricately connected to regional markets